torrvision/crayon/client/python/README.md

   * If `zip_file` is provided, this experiment is initialized with the content of the zip file (see `CrayonExperiment.to_zip` to get the zip file).

 * `open_experiment(xp_name)`
-  * Opens the experiment called `xp_name` that already exist on the server.
+  * Opens the experiment called `xp_name` that already exists on the server.

 * `remove_experiment(xp_name)`
   * Removes the experiment `xp_name` from the server.
-  * WARNING: all the elements in this experiment are definitively lost!
+  * WARNING: all elements from this experiment are permanently lost!

+* `remove_all_experiments()`
+  * Removes all experiment from the server.
+  * WARNING: all elements from all experiments are permanently lost!

 ### `CrayonExperiment`